UPDATED IN DECEMBER 2016

 - Warm wishes,

 "Best regards" has become more and more common, and it may soon eclipse "Sincerely" in popularity.
-"Regards" is the minimalist version of it.
-I don't like "Regards," since I prefer that people's regard for me be their "best" or at least "warm."
+"Regards" is the minimalist version.
+I don't use "Regards" because it seems curt rather than friendly.

 "With many thanks" has its proper place.
-However, the words "Thank you" are not a complimentary close--they are a sentence.
-They belong in the body of the letter with a period at the end.
+However, the words "Thank you" are not a complimentary close–they are part of a sentence.
+They belong in the body of the letter fleshed out and with a period at the end, like this example: "Again, thank you for helping me with the auction."

 The proper close for a letter of sympathy or condolence is one of these, or something similar: